Published October 1, 2018 by Scott Allen Burns, last updated May 25, 2020

 Consider a reflectance curve with all zeros except at 630 nm, which is given a value of 1.
 This is the red primary in this color space.
 If we pre-multiply this reflectance by , we will get the Rec.
 2020 rgb triplet corresponding to the reflectance.
 It comes out to be rgb = (0.0798, 0, 0).
 This reflectance represents a very dim, but extremely saturated red color.
 If we try to find a reflectance curve with a larger red rgb component, the only way that is possible is for the reflectance to exceed 1 in some places.
 This will manifest itself in the optimization methods as lost feasibility in the case of general-purpose optimization codes, or as bad conditioning (singular matrices) in the case of the tightly implemented algorithms like ILLSS, etc.

 I was curious to find out just how much of the Rec.
 2020 color space can be represented by reflectance curves with 0-1 range.
 I wrote a program that generated a large set of reflectance curves that contained only 1s and 0s, having one or two contiguous blocks of 1’s and 0s elsewhere.
 These are “optimal” colors that form the outer surface of the object color solid.
 All of these reflectance curves were then premultiplied by to get their corresponding rgb values, which were then plotted in Rec.
 2020 color space.
-The rgb values formed the boundary of the object color solid are shown below in Rec.
+The Rec.
+2020 rgb values that form the boundary of the object color solid are shown below in Rec.
 2020 color space (roll mouse over to animate):

 Here are some views from specific angles:

 The conclusion here is that if Rec.
 2020 is intended to be used to generate reflectance reconstructions in the 0-1 range, an additional check should be performed to make cure the rgb values are within the object color boundary.